ORAL AND WRITTEN LEASES

 - Maintain the plumbing in reasonable working condition.

 If the unit is other than a single-family house, duplex, unless otherwise agreed upon in writing, he must:

 - Provide for extermination of rats, mice, roaches, ants and wood-destroying organisms;

 - Provide a smoke detection device;

 - Provide a working heating system;

-- and Provide clean and safe condition of common areas
+- Provide clean and safe condition of common areas.

 TENANT'S OBLIGATION TO MAINTAIN PREMISES